laxenta/spotify-sync-CLI/README.md

      - Liked songs being copied
      - Each playlist being created
      - Tracks being added to each playlist
+     - Albums being saved to library
    - Don't close the terminal until it's done!

+4. **Using the TUI Interface**:
+   - Run `./target/release/spotify-sync tui` for an interactive interface
+   - Use ↑/↓ arrows to select accounts
+   - Press Enter to confirm selection
+   - Press T to start transfer when ready
+   - Press Q to quit at any time
+   - Watch real-time progress in a beautiful interface!

 ### Troubleshooting